Toyota Industries: 1930s

 In 1933, the company established its automobile department, led by Kiichiro Toyoda, the eldest son of Sakichi Toyoda.
 This department was spun off as Toyota Motor Co., Ltd. in 1937 and is now known as Toyota Motor Corporation.
 Toyota Industries is one of 13 core companies of the Toyota Group.
-The company owns 8.48% of Toyota Motor and is the largest shareholder (excluding trust revolving funds).
-As a countermeasure against hostile merger and acquisition attempts, Toyota Motor currently holds 24.92% of common stock of its origin Toyota Industries.
+The company owns 9.15% of Toyota Motor and is the largest shareholder (excluding trust revolving funds).
+As a countermeasure against hostile merger and acquisition attempts, Toyota Motor had held approximately 25% of common stock of its origin Toyota Industries.
+In 2026, Toyota Fudosan, a real estate and asset management company of the Toyota Group, made Toyota Industries a wholly owned subsidiary.

 1940s

 In 1940, the steel production department of Toyota Industries was spun off as Toyota Steel Works Ltd. (present Aichi Steel Corporation).
 In 1944, Toyota Industries's Obu plant, which produces castings, began operations.
 Five years later, the Toyota Industries stock was listed on the Tokyo, Osaka, and Nagoya Stock Exchanges.

 1950s

 In 1952, Toyota Industries began producing press die for automobiles.
 One year later the Kyowa plant began to assemble automobiles and produce engines.
 In 1956 Toyota unveiled the Model LA 1-ton lift truck, this was the company's first lift truck model.
 In 1957, Toyota Industries began producing D-type diesel engines.
 That same year, it launched the Model LAT .85-ton towing tractor.
 In the final year of the decade, Toyota Industries began producing the P-type gasoline engine.